Yugoslav monitor Sava: Interwar period and World War II

 On that day, Sava and her fellow monitor Vardar fought off several attacks by individual Luftwaffe aircraft on their base.
 Over the next three days, the two monitors laid mines in the Danube near the Romanian border.
 On 11 April, they were forced to withdraw from Dubovac towards Belgrade.
 During their withdrawal, they came under repeated attacks by Junkers Ju 87 Stuka dive bombers.
 Sava and her fellow monitor were undamaged, and anchored at the confluence of the Danube and Sava near Belgrade at about 20:00, where they were joined by the Morava.
 The three captains conferred, and decided to scuttle their vessels due to the high water levels in the rivers and low bridges, which meant there was insufficient clearance for the monitors to navigate freely.
 The crews of the monitors were then transshipped to two tugboats, but when one of the tugs was passing under a railway bridge, charges on the bridge accidentally exploded and the bridge fell onto the tug.
 Of the 110 officers and men aboard the vessel, 95 were killed.

 After the scuttling of the monitors, around 450 officers and men from the Sava and various other riverine vessels gathered at Obrenovac.
 Armed only with personal weapons and some machine guns stripped from the scuttled vessels, the crews started towards the Bay of Kotor in the southern Adriatic in two groups.
 The smaller of the two groups reached its objective, but the larger group only made it as far as Sarajevo by 14 April before they were obliged to surrender.
 The remainder made their way to the Bay of Kotor, which was captured by the Italian XVII Corps on 17 April.

-Sava was raised and repaired by the navy of the Axis puppet state the Independent State of Croatia, and served alongside her fellow monitor Morava, which was raised, repaired, and renamed Bosna.
+Sava was raised and repaired by the navy of the Axis puppet state the Independent State of Croatia, at the railway rolling stock factory at Slavonski Brod, and served alongside her fellow monitor Morava, which was also raised, repaired, and was renamed Bosna.
 Along with six captured motorboats and ten auxiliary vessels, they made up the riverine police force of the Croatian state.
-Sava was part of the 1st Patrol Group of the River Flotilla Command, headquartered at Zemun.
+Sava was part of the 1st Patrol Group of the River Flotilla Command, headquartered at Zemun, and was commanded by Kapetan korvete Stjepan Lerner.
+In Croatian service, Sava was armed with two 120 mm guns, one 40 mm anti-aircraft gun, one Zbrojovka Brno 15 mm ZB-60 anti-aircraft machine gun, two light machine guns, and two mine throwers.
 Her crew scuttled her near Slavonski Brod on the night of 8 September 1944 and defected to the Yugoslav Partisans.